Pre Exposure Prophylaxis (PrEP)

 If you are considering PrEP, you should discuss this with a doctor with experience in HIV or sexual health to help decide if PrEP is right for you.

-Even though PrEP is not yet listed on the Australian PBS for PrEP, there are a few options for you to access it.
+There are a few options for you to access PrEP now.
 They are:

-- Your doctor can write a prescription for Truvada, and you can purchase it at the full cost of approximately $10,000 – $13,500 for a year’s supply of Truvada.
+Your doctor can write a prescription for Truvada, and you can purchase it at the full cost of approximately $10,000 – $13,500 for a year’s supply of Truvada.
 However, this cost will be too expensive for most people, but it is an option.
+However, it is expected after Truvada is listed on the PBS, this cost will fall substantially to approximately $39.50 per script for people with access to Medicare; the cost of off label Truvada after PBS listing is unknown but may be less than what it is currently.

-- With your doctor’s prescription, you can purchase a generic version of Truvada from a reliable overseas supplier and import it to Australia.
-Generics are copies of brand-name drugs.
-The cost of generic Truvada is much less than the brand-name and would be approximately $1,300 per year, which may be a more affordable option.
-For more on how to order PrEP online visit www.prepaccessnow.com.au
+With your doctor’s prescription, you can purchase a generic version of Truvada from a reliable overseas supplier and import it to Australia.
+Generics are copies of brand-name drugs and work just as well.
+The cost of generic Truvada is much less than the brand-name and would be approximately $10/week, which may be a more affordable option.
+For more information on how to order PrEP online visit www.pan.org.au

-- Queensland, New South Wales, Victoria and now Western Australia are running PrEP trial projects.
-On 07 November 2016 The Queensland Minister for Health – The Honourable Cameron Dick – has announced the commencement of the Queensland PrEP study – QPrEPd.
-The study will provide PrEP for up to 2000 Queenslanders.
+Queensland, New South Wales, Australian Capital Territory, Victoria, Western Australia, South Australia and Tasmania are running PrEP trial projects.
+On 07 November 2016, the Queensland Minister for Health – The Honourable Cameron Dick – announced the commencement of the Queensland PrEP study – QPrEPd.
+The study has provided PrEP for up to 2000 Queenslanders, and has recently expanded with 1000 additional spots.
 This marks a significant milestone for Queensland to expand HIV prevention services.
 The trial is an initiative of the Cairns and Hinterland Hospital and Health Service, Queensland Health, University of Queensland (UQ School of Public Health), and the Queensland AIDS Council (QuAC), and involves 21 study locations throughout Queensland.
-Most sites are recruiting now, with all sites expected to be open by early 2017.
-People interested in participating in this study should contact your local clinic directly to enquire about availability of appointments as well as their billing practices (Bulk Billing or Fee).
+All sites are currently recruiting.
+People interested in participating in this study, including Medicare ineligible candidates, should contact your local clinic directly to enquire about availability of appointments as well as their billing practices (Bulk Billing or fee).
 While the medication for QPrEPd participants will be free, some clinics do charge private fees for consultations.
-Further info: http://tinyurl.com/nq2ztm3
+Further info: http://www.comeprepd.info/qprepd-project/

 Please contact QPP if you would like any further info, you can speak to our team toll free from a land-line on 1800 636 241, use the contact form provided or call (07) 3013 5555 (nationally).